 Corp.
 Gast's grave at Pinecrest Cemetery, Sebring, Florida.
 (Photo courtesy of Grace Younglove Hudson.)

-He died on 18 January 1980 and is buried at the North Cedar Hill Cemetery, Philadelphia, Pennsylvania: Section Q, Lot 521, Grave 2.
+He died on 18 January 1980 at the age of 83 and is buried at the North Cedar Hill Cemetery, Philadelphia, Pennsylvania: Section Q, Lot 521, Grave 2.

 Pfc.
 Thomas J. Glasgow.